tap349/tap349.github.io/_posts/2015-01-06-notes-about-chef.md

 participants:

-1. chef node (this is what configured, has chef-client or chef-solo installed)
+1. chef node (deployment target - this is what configured, has chef-client or chef-solo installed)
-2. chef server (absent when using chef-solo)
+2. chef server (combined with chef node using chef-solo)
-3. workstation (from which knife or knife-solo is run)
+3. workstation (from which knife or knife-solo is run - can be remote machine as well)

 #### core principles: